 2. Do you have any comments, suggestions, or advice?
 Thanks.

 Bruce E. Camber

-I know you were not thinking about high school people when you said, “I’m not sure that we don’t need each other at this point in time” (December 2015, Ludwig Maximilian University) however I hope you might encourage or correct a growing-but-small group of high school teachers and students who have taken on the Universe using base-2 exponential notation, simple geometries and the simplest numbers and concepts that we can find.
+I know you were not thinking about high school people when made your comment, yet I hope you might encourage (or correct) a growing-but-small group of high school teachers and students who have taken on the universe by simply doubling the Planck base units, and each result, over and over and over again.
+Our chart has over 202 columns, over 1000 simple calculations, whereby we start with the Planck units and go to the current age of the Universe and size of the universe.
+We began by working with simple geometries and the simplest numbers and concepts that we could attempt to understand.
 We’ve been at it since December 2011.

 At that time we did not know about Kees Boeke and his base-10 scale of the universe.
 We were studying a tetrahedron with its embedded octahedron.
 We were observing the parts-whole relations — the four half-sized tetrahedrons and an octahedron within each tetrahedron and the six half-sized octahedrons and eight tetrahedrons within each octahedron.

 We chased those geometries, going within about 40 times, to get down into the range of the fermion.
 Another 67 times we were in the range of the Planck Length.
 To get consistent we then started at the Planck base units and went out to the Age of the Universe in just over 202 notations.

 We learned that we had tessellated the universe!
 It gave us an ordered universe, nevertheless, the authorities responded, “So what?” or “See Boeke’s work” or something like, “Cute.”
 The first 67 notations were so impossibly small, our “small-scale universe” was discounted by real scientists and mathematicians.